 That lead was desperately needed by Man United.
 Their lead didn’t last long on the scoreboard, however.
-Youri Tielemans also scored a beautiful goal after the 1-0 to tie things up after a little longer than 10 minutes.
-The score was 1-1 at the half.
+Youri Tielemans also scored a beautiful goal to tie things up after a little longer than 10 minutes.
+The score was 1-1 at the half-time break.

 There appeared to be much less entertainment in the second half for a long time.
 The 2-1 Leicester goal came from Turkish defender Caglar Soyoncu in the 78th minute.
 That was the beginning of the end.